eptikhonov/BankFX/README.md

 # BankFX - Access Accounts With Ease!
-Sign in through a login portal and create up to 3 bank accounts (checkings and savings).
-Each account is able to deposit, withdraw, and transfer dollar amounts.
+Sign in through a login portal and create up to 3 bank accounts (checking and savings) via GUI  using JavaFX.
+Each account is able to deposit, withdraw, and transfer.
 ---
-## Running the code
+## Running the program

     Download and run BankFX.exe or BankFX.jar
     BankFX requires Java (JRE) 1.8+ to run.